 - for other purposes with your consent.

-As we are a global organisation, with offices around the world, your personal information may be processed by staff in any of our offices.
+As we are a global organisation with offices worldwide, your personal information may be processed by staff in any of our offices.

 Accessing, correcting, or downloading your personal information